SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ![Usage statistics](/guides/users-guide/usage-statistics-list.PNG)

 You can filter the usage statistics list for a time period by adding the start and end date in the top menu bar and click **Filter**.
-You can also filter and sort the list on any column by clicking the Filter icon next to the column name and providing the filtering criteria.
-For details on filtering refer to Search and filtering functionality.
+You can also filter and sort the list on any column by clicking the filter icon next to the column name and providing the filtering criteria.
+For details on filtering, refer to [Filtering](/guides/users-guide/overview#filtering) in the Overview section.

 Click Export CSV at the right of the top menu bar to export the current view of the statistics table to a CSV file.
 A dialog will come up in which you can customize the CSV output.